savirsuda/savirsuda.github.io/_posts/2021-5-28-Github-The-Goldmine-for-P1s-and-P2s-Sensitive-Information-Exposure-via-Github-by-a-Company-Employee.md

 `language:bash`

 Now, I was only looking at bash code.
 I started searching for keywords like `secret`, `key`, `token`, etc, but I couldn't find any good results.
 I had the program policy open in another tab and I was reading the little information that is sometimes given about the in-scope domains.
-Next to the domain that I was searching for, I saw the keyword `Postgres` written next to it.
-I thought it would be a good addition to my search query and searched for it.
+Next to the domain that I was searching for, I saw the keyword `PostgreSQL` written.
+I thought it would be a good addition to my search query and I searched for it.
 I got a lot of results, I clicked on the `Sort` button, and then I clicked on `Rcently indexed`.
 This shows me the latest index results.
 On the top of the page, I saw a bash file which contained some random bash and I thought it was nothing interesting but when I took a closer look at it, I saw that I had found postgresql credentials for a website!

 Here is the screenshot: